 (1) Cross the footbridge to leave the field, turn left on West Bowers Road, which immediately swings right, following the wall of West Bowers Hall, a C15th/16th Grade 2* listed house.
 Follow this lane past properties as it climbs gently uphill.
 There are some good views of the Essex countryside on the right.
 On reaching a three-way road junction with Bassett's Lane on the right, follow the road round to the left, National Cycle Network Route 1, still climbing gently uphill to a T-junction.
 Here turn slightly right then almost immediately cross the road to take the marked bridleway directly opposite, behind the road sign for Spring Elms Lane.
 The bridleway soon enters woodland, going gently downhill.
-Cross the footbridge over a small stream then immediately enter Woodham Walter Common SSSI keeping to the footpath ahead, climbing rather steeply to begin with then less so as it meanders between tall trees.
+Cross the footbridge over a small stream then immediately enter Woodham Walter Common SSSI keeping to the footpath ahead, climbing rather steeply to begin with then less so as it goes ahead between tall trees.

-Ignore a low waymark on the right for a bridleway on the left, continuing straight ahead still climbing gently uphill.
+Ignore a low waymark on the right for a bridleway on the left, continuing straight ahead still climbing gently.
 The path narrows slightly and meanders through holly bushes for some distance.
 After a left turn, the path leaves most of the holly and continues between trees.
 After a few yards the path splits left towards a marker post or continues right; take either of these ways, they join up a little further on at a pile of logs and some wooden ‘stepping-stones’.
 Continue past the stepping-stones climbing very gently.
 After a few yards, at a waymarked junction of bridleways, take the left hand path towards a cleared section of woodland.
 Shortly after a dip then a rise ignores a wide path off to the right but instead keep straight ahead with holly bushes again.
 Stay on the path, ignoring any sidetracks.
-After a rain, this section can become rather boggy.
+After rain, this section can become rather boggy.
 The path begins to descend slightly more steeply now, still wending its way between trees, eventually meeting a confluence of streams and three footbridges.

 (2) Cross the streams by whichever bridge takes your fancy then turn right to follow the bridleway uphill, swinging almost immediately left and rising rather more steeply, eventually meeting a garden fence on the right.
-At the top of the rising cross over the track to Robin's Wood and follow the bridleway that continues directly opposite.
-After 260 yards ignore a footpath on the right, keeping straight ahead to a mound which the path either goes over or around to the right.
-On the left are the fairways and greens of The Warren golf club that path follows alongside for some distance.
+At the top of the rise cross over the track to Robin's Wood and follow the bridleway that continues directly opposite.
+After 260 yards ignore a footpath on the right, keeping straight ahead to a mound which the path either goes over or around on the right.
+On the left are the fairways and greens of The Warren golf club that the path follows alongside for some distance.

-(3) Ignore the marked footpath that crosses the bridleway at a warning sign, reminding walkers that this is a golf course, keeping straight ahead.
+(3) Ignore the marked footpath that crosses the bridleway at a warning sign reminding walkers that this is a golf course, keeping straight ahead.
 At a derelict pavilion at the side of the path, you might like to look up to see a bees nest, which has been there for some years.
 The path eventually leaves the golf course and continues ahead with a high wooden fence on the left hand side, finally emerging at London Road.

 Carefully cross the road to take the footpath directly opposite, either going through the gate or over the stile.
 Ignore the field-edge path that soon goes off to the left between posts, continuing straight ahead on the wide path leading into Thrift Wood.
-Ignore a right hand path after a few yards and a left hand path a few yards after that, always keeping straight ahead on the wide track between sweet chestnut trees.
+Ignore a right hand path after a few yards and a left hand path a few yards after that, always keeping straight ahead on the wide track between chestnut trees.
 About 600 yards after entering the wood, the path drops gently down to a stream and footbridge.
-Cross the bridge and continue ahead on the path rising gently uphill, becoming slightly narrower as it gets close to leaving the wood.
-Close to the edge of the wood with trees, a ditch and earth banks ahead, turn left on an track then turn right at a large oak tree where another path joins from the left.
+Cross the bridge and continue ahead on the path, rising gently uphill and becoming slightly narrower as it gets close to leaving the wood.
+Close to the edge of the wood with a ditch and earth banks ahead, turn left on an track then turn right at a large oak tree where another path joins from the left.
 This path leaves the woodland to meet metal fencing and the banks of a gravel pit.

 (4) Immediately turn left and follow the path between the edge of the wood and fencing, noticing the danger signs for quicksand and deep cold water.
 Where a path from the wood joins from the left, carry on ahead to follow the fence on the right and more danger signs.
 The path continues between a hedge on the left and a fence on the right, finally meeting Bryant's Lane beside the large gates of South Lands.